Host plants:

 Life cycle:

 Different flight times (late May to August) are probably best interpreted analogously to Zygaena filipendulae.
-In wetlands (June/July) the moths are flying earlier than in dry grasslands (July/August).
+In wetlands (late May to early July) the moths are flying earlier than in dry grasslands (July/August).
 The caterpillar overwinters as it is the case with all European Zygaenidae.
 In wet meadows it is mature often already in April.
+In southern Europe larvae aestivate and are active again in autumn before hibernation.

 Endangerment factors: